Scalp Micropigmentation Multi-Sessions (SMP-MS) Will Cause Scarring

 I receive many complaints on a weekly basis from SMP-MS recipients who have gone through 5,6, 7 and even up to 11 sessions without any evidence of a single point of pigment on their scalp.
 More on multi-sessions.

 Every time the skin is broken, it is an injury.
-Rebreaking the same “injury” over and over eventually leads to scarring.
+Rebreaking the same “injury” over and over eventually leads to scarring and sooner or later becoming one giant scar.
+The skin gets damaged every time you rebreak the skin so you can’t just keep tattooing it over and over in one place.
+There’s no point to these multi-sessions, as the skin is not going to hold any pigment.
+As a tattoo artist of almost 40 years, I have seen this in conventional tattooing with recoloring of tattoos.
 While the SMP-MS companies claim their application is *permanent, but also indicating only lasting 7-10 years.
 Few multi-session applications make it past the 3-5 year mark.
 Even during this time, perpetual touchups are required to keep it fresh-looking.
 Then at the 3-5 year mark, a complete reapplication is required.
 One company claims that their SMP-MS lasts 10 years, but the company has only been in business for five years.

 *Permanent is defined as “lasting or intended to last indefinitely without change.”
 Key words, indefinitely without change.

 Scarring begins to develop when the tissue beneath the skin is damaged so much that it cannot heal itself using conventional methods.
 If this is the case, your scalp will begin repairing and replacing this injured tissue with an alternative protein called *collagen.
 However, this collagen will never look or act as normally healed tissue, and therefore will usually be quite defined within the skin, either by being more raised/sunken than surrounding areas or being a slightly different color.